jimnist/wp-zurb-boilerplate/README.md

 * create a custom subdomain
 * maybe wait for some DNS propagation
 * use one-click install to install wordpress to the new custom subdomain
+* set up a git user on the dreamhost account
-* clone your custom theme's repositor in
+* clone your custom theme's repositor in wp-content/themes
 * configure your site to use the custom theme